 This is a very crucial concept of floating lien and comes into play when the borrower defaults.
 Basically, crystallization is a process when a floating charge converts into a fixed charge.
-This happens when the borrower is not able to pay the debt or enters liquidation or ceases operations.
-Another scenario that triggers crystallization is when there is a dispute between the lender and borrower, and both of them reach courts, who then appoints a receiver.
+This happens when the borrower is not able to pay the debt or enters liquidation, or ceases operations.
+Another scenario that triggers crystallization is when there is a dispute between the lender and borrower, and both of them reach the courts, who then appoint a receiver.

 Floating Charge and Insolvency

 When a company gets insolvent, there is a specific order in which creditors get their payment.
-The lenders, both with fixed and floating charge, are the secured lenders.
+The lenders with fixed and floating charges are the secured lenders.
 Thus, they rank higher in terms of payment over unsecured creditors.

-So, a fixed charge holder is the first to get the payment from the sale of an asset that they hold a charge.
-Once the company pays off the fixed charge holders, it pays other preferential creditors before making the payment to the floating charge holders.
-The preferential creditors are employees, insolvency practitioner, and others.
+So, a fixed charge holder is the first to get the payment from the sale of an asset that they hold a charge for.
+Since the company pays off the fixed charge holders, it pays other preferential creditors before making the payment to the floating charge holders.
+His preferential creditors are employees, insolvency practitioners, and others.

 Following is the payment order as per the Insolvency Act 1986:

-First is the fees and other expenses of the liquidator.
+First are the fees and other expenses of the liquidator.

 Then is the turn of the preferential creditors.